Face Mask applies a 2D texture to a user’s face to create face paint or makeup effects.

 - Linear Dodge

-Adjust the Face Mask’s Texture Position
+Adjust a Face Mask’s Texture Position

 Offset: Adjust the mesh position.

-Select the Face to Apply Face Mask to
+Apply a Face Mask to Multiple Faces

 Test Skin Tones in the Preview Panel

 Testing Face Mask on different skin tones is recommended to ensure the effect is inclusive.
 You can find different media demos from the dropdown in the Preview panel.